alarm-redist/fifty-states/analyses/LA_cd_2020/doc_LA_cd_2020.md

 ### Interpretation of requirements
 We enforce a maximum population deviation of 0.5%.
-We add a VRA constraint targeting one majority-minority district.
+We add a hinge Gibbs constraint targeting the same number of majority-minority districts as the enacted plan.
+We also apply a hinge Gibbs constraint to discourage packing of minority voters.

 ## Data Sources
 Data for Louisiana comes from the ALARM Project's [2020 Redistricting Data Files](https://alarm-redist.github.io/posts/2021-08-10-census-2020/).